genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ## SetAutoIncrement

-This works in a similar way to `SetSequence`, but for auto increment INT values.
-You can set a single sequence number or a whole batch using a csv file.
+This works in a similar way to `SetSequence`, but for auto-increment INT values.
+You can supply a single increment value or a whole batch of values using a csv file.
 Always ensure that the system processes are down before using this command.

 ### Syntax